texta-tk/texta-tk.github.io/source/terminology.rst

 Anonymizer
 **********

-Anonymizer is a tool for anonymizing names in a text based on a predefined list of names.
+Anonymizer is a tool for anonymizing names in a text-based on a predefined list of names.
 Each name detected from the text will be substituted with randomly generated pair of initials.
 You can read more about it :ref:`here <anonymizer>`.

 .. _bert_tagger_concept:

 Bert Tagger
 ************

-Bert Tagger uses Google's state-of-the-art `Bidirectional Encoder Representations from Transformer <https://arxiv.org/abs/1810.04805>` for word embeddings.
+Bert Tagger uses Google's state-of-the-art `Bidirectional Encoder Representations from Transformer <https://arxiv.org/abs/1810.04805>`_ for word embeddings.
 Read more about its Toolkit implementation :ref:`here <bert_tagger>`.

 .. _dataset_importer_concept: